 Dr Chintala has been working at the surgery since September 2016 as a locum GP and has now joined the team permanently as a Salaried GP, working Mondays, Tuesdays and Wednesdays.

-Already a fully qualified and experienced doctor who is training to be a GP.
-She is in her first year of GP training, working full-time at Westdale Surgery until December 2017.
+Dr Achetu is a fully qualified and experienced doctor who is training to be a GP.
+She is in her first year of GP training and will be working at the practice until December 2018.
 Dr Khaliq is her trainer.

 An advanced nurse practitioner is a very highly trained prescribing nurse who is able to see and treat a wide range of medical problems.
 They work alongside our doctors and can refer you to hospital or for further tests as needed.

 Alongside the doctors they run our walk in clinic each morning between 8am and 10.30am.
 They also see patients for annual reviews, family planning advice and undertake home visits.

-Anne and Debbie are qualified and registered nurses.
+Anne and Karen are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks, travel advice and vaccinations, routine immunisations and dressings.
 They run clinics for long-term health conditions such as asthma, heart disease and diabetes and carry out cervical smears.

 Paula is responsible for the day to day management and development of the practice, ensuring that patient services are provided safely, efficiently and effectively to the highest possible standards.
 She deals with complaints on behalf of the practice and is happy to receive comments and suggestions concerning our services from patients at any time.